GerHobbelt/mupdf/docs/src/mutool-run-js-api.rst

 .. method:: getLanguage()

-    Get the annotation language (or get inherit the document language).
+    Get the annotation language (or the get the inherited document language).

     :return: ``String``.